acmesecorg/metacrack/CATALOG.md

 # *catalog*

-Adds character seperated data from an input text file to a new or existing catalog.
+Adds character seperated data from an input text file to a new or existing database.

 Input files should always begin with an email address.
 The email address is anonymized by hashing the email address and then deriving a 64bit signed integer to create a unique row id.
-A catalog will therefore not contain any email address information.
-Email addresses can however be used to derive name values using the *stem-email* and *stem-email-only* options.
+A database will therefore not contain any email address information.
+Email addresses can however be used to derive name values using the *stem-email* and *stem-email-only* options, however this may substantially de-anonimise the data.

 Values in input files should be seperated by a ':' character.

   > **Note**<br>
-  > Catalog files are implemented as a sqlite table with a number of text fields which map to the *fields* option.
+  > Database files are implemented as a sqlite table with a number of text fields which map to the *fields* option.
 These files can be viewed with any sqlite compatible browser.

 ## Usage